The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 Secretary General and the other Council of Europe bodies and institutions.

-25. On its part, the Assembly resolves to continue to support
+25. For its part, the Assembly resolves to continue to support

-the process and commits to taking into account the political guidance
+the process and commits itself to taking into account the political